zepam/Glossary/README.md

 **Clustering**: An unsupervised ML method that groups unlabelled data together by finding how similar/different different pieces of data are to each other.

 **Gradient Descent**: An optimization algorithm used to minimize the loss function in machine learning models by iteratively adjusting the model parameters in the direction of the steepest descent of the loss function.

+**Benchmark Dataset**: A dataset or data archive which is used to train the algorithm in machine learning.